Site navigation

 For open licence holders, 2 offences in a 12-month period could mean losing their licence or choosing a one-year good driving behaviour period.

-Why will it be against the law to hold the phone or rest it on the driver's lap?
+Why is it against the law to hold the phone or rest it on the driver's lap?

 If the phone is in a driver's hand or in their lap then they are either using it or intending to use it.